purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

   - Here's a horse that's shaking: https://shakingmy.horse/ ]

-The discussion significantly escalated on the next day, when the same member posted:
+The discussion significantly escalated on the next day, when the same person posted:

 #quote(
   block: true,
 )[Today I forked my personal link shortener to use it for Purdue Hackers.
 Introducing puhack.horse#footnote[It redirects to https://www.purduehackers.com/] \ ...]

-This member then served as the President of Purdue Hackers for three years, and led its rise from a 20 person meetup to a 80-100 person organization with sprawling projects, ideas, and coolness.
+This person then served as the President of Purdue Hackers for three years, and led its rise from a 20 person meetup to a 80-100 person organization with sprawling projects, ideas, and coolness.

 Is it any surprise that a club that emphasizes engaging in whimsy and creating things that bring joy would latch on to "horse"?

 = Putting the Special Interest Group in the Horse

+We've established the importance of horses.
+Now, let's explore how the Special Interest Group part came about.

 == BURSTing from creativity
 In Fall 2024, Purdue Hackers hosted a showcase for a bunch of projects that members had created.
 They called it BURST#footnote[https://burst.purduehackers.com/].
 It was glorious.
 Seriously.
 Here're some photos from BURST to show you just how glorious it was. _I strongly encourage you to check out the website for more photos and information on the exhibits._